-The purpose of this Policy is the prohibition of discrimination.
+The purpose of this Policy is the prohibition of all forms of discrimination.
 When an alleged violation of this antidiscrimination policy is reported, depending on the type of allegation, it will be investigated using ATU's "Process A" or "Process B" as detailed below.